PhlipPhlops/cashew/README.md

 # cashew
 An app using the Papaya repo to view patient images directly from the TCIA database.

-Run `node app.js` to start app on `http://localhost:PORT` where port is an environment variable (defaults to 3000).
+Run `npm install` to load the required dependencies, followed by `node app.js` to start app on `http://localhost:PORT` where port is an environment variable (defaults to 3000).

 After the app begins listening, a SeriesInstanceUID can be given to the app through it's URL with the format `http://localhost:PORT/<SeriesInstanceUID>`.
 The images will be retrieved from the TCIA database and served to the user through Papaya.